Finitely Correlated States Driven by Topological Dynamics

 \begin{define} Let $\Omega$ be a compact Hausdorff space equipped with a homeomorphism $\vartheta$.
 Let $\omega \mapsto \psi_\omega \in \mathcal{S}(\A_{\Z})$ be a weakly*-continuous function.
 We say that $\psi$ is a \textbf{translation covariant state} (TCVS) if the following holds

 If additionally $\vartheta$ is an ergodic automorphism of $\Omega$ with respect to a given Radon probability measure on $\Omega$, then we say $\psi$ is an \textbf{ergodic TCVS}. \end{define}

-Speaking colloquially, Theorem~\ref{thm:Fundamental} below generalizes Proposition 2.1 of \cite{FannesNachtergaeleWerner}, showing that (in a sense we shall make rigorous) any translation covariant state factors into iterations of a composition of \textit{random linear maps} as in where the $E_{a, \omega}$'s are linear maps in an appropriate spaces $\B_\omega^+$ and $e_{\omega}$ is a random element of this space, and $\varrho_\omega$ is a random linear functional in $(\B_\omega^+)^*$.
+Speaking colloquially, Theorem~\ref{thm:Fundamental} below generalizes Proposition 2.1 of \cite{FannesNachtergaeleWerner}, showing that (in a sense we shall make rigorous) any translation covariant state factors into iterations of a composition of \textit{random linear maps} in the sense that where the $E_{a, \omega}$'s are linear maps in an appropriate spaces $\B_\omega^+$ and $e_{\omega}$ is a random element of this space, and $\varrho_\omega$ is a random linear functional in $(\B_\omega^+)^*$.